 “Director” means the Director of Marine appointed under section 4 and includes the Deputy Director of Marine;

 “equipment”, in relation to a ship, includes every fitting, thing or article belonging to, on or in the ship used or to be used in connection with, or necessary for the navigation or safety of, the ship or persons on board or the prevention of pollution, whether or not the fitting, thing or article is prescribed by this Act and, in particular, includes machinery, boilers, cargo handling gear and any fitting, thing or article prescribed by this Act;

-“harbour craft” means any ship that is used solely within the limits of the port that may be declared under the Port of Singapore Authority Act (Cap.
-236);
+“harbour craft” means any ship that is used solely within the limits of the port that may be declared under the Maritime and Port Authority of Singapore Act 1996;

 “load line” means a line indicating the maximum depth to which a ship, other than a passenger ship, may be loaded in circumstances prescribed by regulations made under section 100 and determined in accordance with those regulations;

 “master” includes every person, except a pilot, having command or charge of any ship;